Skip to content

 API

-bounds::canvas() -> Bounds
+bounds::screen() -> Bounds

-bounds::viewport() -> Bounds
+bounds::world() -> Bounds

 Usage

-Create a bounds for the full screen size
+Creating a bounds that fills the screen

-let canvas_bounds = bounds::canvas();
+let screen_bounds = bounds::screen();

-let canvas_bounds = bounds::canvas();
+let screen_bounds = bounds::screen();

-// create a new bounds that is 48 px wide and 14 px tall
+// Create a new bounds that is 48 px wide and 14 px tall

-let bounds = Bounds::with_size(48, 14)
+let bounds = bounds::size(48, 14)

-// center it horizontally and vertically within the whole screen
+// Center it horizontally and vertically within the whole screen

 Adjusting your bounds